iitimii/RAIN-INN-Speech-Emotion-Recognition/README.md

 ## Contributing
 Each unit should fork the repository and submit pull requests.
 For any issues or feature requests, please open an issue.
-One person should create a fork named: person1_person2 then both person1 and 2 should be collaborators.
+One person should create a fork named: person1_person2 then both person1 and 2 should be collaborators in that fork.

 ---